sycuricon/starship/README.md

 # set $RISCV to your toolchain path, not inclued bin
 $ make bitstream
 ```
-After these, you will find your ditstream under `build/vivado/obj`, named `TestHarness.bit`.
+After these, you will find your bitstream under `build/vivado/obj`, named `TestHarness.bit`.

-You can open `build/vivado/TestHarness.xpr` to download your bitsream.
-But before you download the bitstream to the board, you should prepare the test program on a SD/TF card.
-Note that the program should place on the 2048th selector of the SD card without filesystem.
+You can open `build/vivado/TestHarness.xpr` to program your FPGA device.
+But before loading the bitstream into the board, you should prepare the test image on a SD/TF card.
+> Note that the image should place on the 2048th selector of the SD card without filesystem.
 ```bash
 # Get your card number, replace x with your number
 $ dmesg | tail